Obama says still weighing decision on arming Ukraine forces

 "The principle of these sanctions remains but the implementation will depend on results on the ground," he said.
 "We will see by Monday and see how the meeting in Minsk went."

-Sanctions imposed in stages by the EU and United States since Moscow annexed Crimea from Ukraine last March have badly hurt the Russian economy, adding to problems created by the plunging price of oil, the country's main export.
+Sanctions imposed in stages by the EU and United States since Moscow annexed Crimea from Ukraine last March have badly hurt the Russian economy, adding to problems created by the plunging price of oil LCOc1, the country's main export.

 Moscow warned on Monday that Putin will not be spoken to in the language of ultimatums.
 Asked about media speculation Merkel had issued him an ultimatum at talks on arranging a summit on Ukraine, Kremlin spokesman Dmitry Peskov told Govorit Moskva radio: "Nobody has ever talked to the president in the tone of an ultimatum, and could not do so even if they wanted to."